litmining/labelbuddy-annotations/_sources/projects/participant_demographics.md

 # participant_demographics

-See also this project's [folder on GitHub](https://github.com/neurodatascience/labelbuddy-annotations/tree/main/projects/participant_demographics/).
+You can see the full contents of this project [on GitHub](https://github.com/neurodatascience/labelbuddy-annotations/tree/main/projects/participant_demographics/).

 Annotating information about participants (for now just the sample size) in articles that match the query `fMRI[Abstract]`.